cyberbotics/webots-doc/reference/proto-definition.md

 ```

 The interface is a sequence of field declarations which specify the types, names
 and default values for the PROTO's fields.
-A field declaration has this syntax:
+A field declaration has the following syntax:

 ```
 field fieldType fieldName defaultValue